meeldurb/codonbias/README.md

 ## Explanation of files

+CAI_GCcont_POLIII_allgenomes.csv: file with CAI, GC content, and polIII isomers for each genome

 codonGenomeDataSet.RData: R dataset containing all the weight tables of all the genomes in one frame, suited for PCA

 EC_Pfam_calculated_associations.csv: file containing association between EC numbers and Pfam ID's

+GCextremegenomes.csv: genomes with gc content below 35% and higher than 65%

+GCneutralgenomes.csv: genomes with gc content between 35% and 65%

 genomes_ENA.csv: all the genomes with organism obtained from the ENA db